 Earning AFC Gold Status meant looking hard at RIFT as a company, inside and out.
 We wanted to see what more we could do to ensure that former and serving Armed Forces personnel are never put at a disadvantage by their service.
 We built new positions for MOD veterans within the business and found new ways of reaching out to the military community.
 We also made work more flexible for Service members and their spouses.
-Now, with our special discounted fee rate of 25%, we’re putting our money where our mouth is again.

 It’s an honour to serve MOD personnel, tackling their tax rebate claims and much more.
 We’re here to fight for you, so you’re always better off with RIFT.

 ABF The Soldiers’ Charity is an amazing organisation, helping military personnel and families through times of hardship and bereavement.
 RIFT is honoured to partner with the charity to support its work through direct donations, along with promoting and participating in their events and activities.
 So far, we’ve made over £286,000 in donations as corporate sponsors of ABF The Soldiers’ Charity.